Decentralized Critical Observers of Networks of Finite State Machines and Model Reduction: Model reduction via bisimulation

 \begin{proof} By applying Lemma \ref{lemmaObs}, $\mathrm{Obs}(\mathbf{M}(\mathcal{N}^{\min }))$ is a critical observer for $\mathbf{M}(\mathcal{N}^{\min })=(M_{\mathbf{ i}_{1}^{\min }}||M_{\mathbf{i}_{2}^{\min }}||...||$ $M_{\mathbf{i}_{N^{\min }-1}^{\min }})||M_{\mathbf{i}_{N^{\min }}^{\min }}$ if and only if it is a critical observer for $(M_{\mathbf{i}_{1}^{\min }}||M_{\mathbf{i}_{2}^{\min }}||...||M_{\mathbf{i}_{N^{\min }-1}^{\min }})||M_{\mathbf{i}_{N^{\min }}^{\min }}||M_{\mathbf{i}(N^{\min },j)}$ for any FSMs $M_{\mathbf{i} (N^{\min },j)}\in \mathcal{N}\backslash \mathcal{N}^{\min }$ (recall that $ M_{\mathbf{i}(N^{\min },j)}\cong M_{\mathbf{i}_{N^{\min }}^{\min }}$ for any $j\in [1;n^{N^{\min}}]$).
 Hence, by applying recursively Lemma \ref{lemmaObs} to all other FSMs $M\in \mathcal{N}\backslash \mathcal{N}^{\min }$ and by making use of Proposition \ref{Com+Ass-prop} to properly rearrange terms in the composed FSM, the result follows. \end{proof}

 The above results reduce the computational complexity effort since they show that it is possible to consider the reduced network $\mathcal{N}^{\min } $ to check critical observability and to design critical observers for the original network $\mathcal{N}$.
-We stress that the model reduction via bisimulation equivalence that we propose here is performed on the collection of FSMs $M_{i}$ and not on the monolithic FSM $\mathbf{M}(\mathcal{N})$, as done for example in \cite {Wonham:03}; this may allow a drastic computational complexity reduction when several bisimilar FSMs are present in the network.
+We stress that the model reduction via bisimulation equivalence that we propose here is performed on the collection of FSMs $M_{i}$ and not on the FSM $\mathbf{M}(\mathcal{N})$, as done for example in \cite {Wonham:03}; this may allow a drastic computational complexity reduction when several bisimilar FSMs are present in the network. \\ Results above and in Section \ref{sec3bis} can be combined together as illustrated in Algorithm \ref{alg3}.